IMISE/fhir4fair-swat4hcls2024/docs/creating.md

 * Simplifier Validator

 ## Advanced Tooling
+There is a whole ecosystem of useful tools that make working with FSH and FHIR easier.
+However, these will not be used in this tutorial.

 ### Visual Studio Code extensions

 ### FHIR Servers (public)
 ### FHIR Servers (local deployment)
 ### Postman
+Postman is a well-known